 Options Description Cancel No action is executed and the user exits the parameter.
 To fieldbus defaults Every parameter is reset to fieldbus default values.
 To factory defaults Every parameter is reset to its factory setting.
 To delivery settings Every parameter for which a customer-specific default setting was ordered is reset to this customer-specific value.
 All other parameters are reset to the factory setting.
 This option is not visible if no customer-specific settings have been ordered.
-1 The option is not reside in no customer specime sectangs have seen state as Restart device The restart resets every parameter whose data are in the volatile memory (RAM) to the factory setting (e.g. measured value data).
+Restart device The restart resets every parameter whose data are in the volatile memory (RAM) to the factory setting (e.g. measured value data).
 The device configuration remains unchanged.